Also check the Production Blog for recent news.

 Madness Radio: Voices and Visions From Outside Mental Health is a regular FM show produced through WXOJ-LP in Northampton MA, and aired on KWMD in Anchorage Alaska, KBOO in Portland Oregon, and several other stations.
 Madness Radio is syndicated through the Pacifica community radio network and shows are picked up by stations around the country and internationally.
 The show is also vailable online and through iTunes.
 Hour long shows are produced monthly, with a special 30-minute version also available.

 Broadcasting regulary since 2005 (recently producing our 100th show), Madness Radio is co-sponsored by peer run mental health communities Freedom Center, The Icarus Project, and Portland Hearing Voices.
 Host Will Hall was diagnosed with schizoaffective schizophrenia and works as an advocate, counselor, and educator internationally.
-Will is co-founder of Freedom Center, one the co-coordinators of The Icarus Project, and director of Portland Hearing Voices, as well as being one of the original organizers that got Valley Free Radio started.
+Will is co-founder of Freedom Center, a past co-coordinator of The Icarus Project, and assistant director of Portland Hearing Voices, as well as being one of the original organizers that got Valley Free Radio started.

 Why “Madness Radio”?